academe/SagePay-Integration/README.md

     var_dump($transaction_response);

     // If a 3DSecure action is needed, then do that here.
-    // The HTTP response code will be 202.
+    // The HTTP response code will be 202 (ACCEPTED).
     // All this can be put into an iframe so the user does not feel like they are
     // leaving the site.
     if (